-2) PRESENTATION AND DISCUSSION REGARDING CITY COUNCIL APPROVED DRAFT ESTABLISHING "GUIDELINES FOR BOARDS, COMMISSIONS AND COMMITTEES" HANDBOOK
+2) PRESENTATION AND DISCUSSION REGARDING CITY COUNCIL APPROVED DRAFT ESTABLISHING "GUIDELINES FOR BOARDS, COMMISSIONS AND COMMITTEES" HANDBOOK a.
+Discuss and select teacher nominee for the Teacher's Spotlight Program;

-Recommend that the Transportation and Public Safety Commission receive the presentation on the Guidelines for Boards, Commissions and Committees hand book; and provide recommendations, as appropriate.
+- a.
+Receive the presentation on the Guidelines for Boards, Commissions and Committees Handbook; and - b.
+Provide recommendations, as appropriate. - 3) DISCUSSION AND SELECTION OF THE DECEMBER/JANUARY STUDENT OF THE MONTH